 A standalone wireless AP is a physical appliance that adds Wi-Fi capability to an existing wired network by bridging traffic from a group of wireless workstations onto an adjacent, wired LAN.
 Conceptually, an AP is like an Ethernet hub, but instead of relaying LAN frames only to other 802.3 stations, an AP relays 802.11 frames to all other 802.11 or 802.3 stations in the same subnet.

 The vast majority of enterprises and other organizations require the use of more than one AP.
-Multiple APs spread out over a network enable the Wi-Fi to keep up with demand across a large physical space and a significant number of end-user connected devices, as each additional AP offers another location where users can connect -- thus expanding network coverage and availability.
+Multiple APs spread out over a network enable Wi-Fi to keep up with demand across a large physical space and a significant number of end-user connected devices, as each additional AP offers another location where users can connect -- thus expanding network coverage and availability.
 Strategically placed APs throughout an office can help enhance wireless networks by servicing dead spots, or areas with weak Wi-Fi signals.

-In such an environment, the group of APs works with a separate Ethernet router -- in this case, not a wireless router -- that acts as a gateway.
+In such an environment, the group of APs works with a separate Ethernet router -- not a wireless router in this case -- that acts as a gateway.
 The router sends data back and forth between two or more packet-switched computer networks, such as a LAN and the internet, while the APs connect end-user devices to the LAN.

 What is a wireless router?

 A wireless router is a two-in-one appliance.
 It combines the functionality of a wireless AP -- connecting a group of wireless stations to an adjacent wired network -- with the capabilities of an Ethernet router, which forwards IP packets between the wireless subnet and any other subnet.

 In other words, it can both connect end-user clients to the LAN and act as the gateway between the LAN and internet.